tensorturtle/fob/README.md

 cd fob
 ```

-Run app for the first time:
+Run app in development:
 ```
-uv run fob init
+uv run fob
 ```

+## Release

+From the root of this repository, run `dev_install.sh`.
+It uses nuitka to compile the python code into a single file executable, and then installs it to the system.

 # Inner Workings